mbevand/florida-covid19-line-list-data/README.md

 Then the script assumes death occurs on average 18.7 days after infection, which is the mean onset-to-death time calculated by `gamma.py`.

+Finally, it charts the forecast (`forecast_deaths.png`).
+The curves are all smoothed with a 7-day centered moving average.

 The end result is a simple tool that can not only predict deaths up to ~18.7 days ahead of time, but can also estimate *past* deaths accurately: notice how the colored curves in the generated chart follow closely the black curve (actual deaths.)

-The curves are all smoothed with a 7-day centered moving average.

 Actual deaths are fetched from the [New York Times Covid-19 data repository][nyt] and are only used to draw the black curve.
 They are *not* used in the forecasts based on CFR models #1 through #4.
-Actual deaths are only used indirectly in the forecast based on model #5 as its age-stratified CFR is calculated by `age_stratified_cfr.py` which analyzes Florida deaths.
+Actual deaths are only used indirectly in the forecast based on model #5, because model #5 uses the age-stratified CFR calculated from Florida deaths.

 ## Age-stratified CFR